-Vinyl flooring can be a much more affordable option than hardwoods and if you cook a lot, you might find them to be more advantageous to invest in.
-Although vinyl is not the dream flooring type for most people, it’s still a good option if you’re on a tight budget.
+Vinyl flooring can be a much more affordable option than hardwoods and if you cook a lot.
+You might find them to be more advantageous to invest in.
+Although vinyl is not the dream flooring type for most people.
+It’s still a good option if you’re on a tight budget.
 Sheet vinyl is among the softest flooring you can buy so if you spend a lot of time in your kitchen preparing food or washing dishes, you might really enjoy the comfy, forgiving feeling of vinyl under your feet.
-There’s even vinyl flooring varieties that employ a foam backing for extra snugness.
+There are even vinyl flooring varieties that employ a foam backing for extra snugness.

-If you have a tendency to break things in the kitchen often, vinyl floors might save a few of your precious dinnerwares.
+If you have a tendency to break things in the kitchen often, vinyl floors might save a few of your precious dinnerware.
 Vinyl is also waterproof, a breeze to clean up if stains should occur and very low-maintenance to keep up.
-Vinyl comes in a number of colors and styles, so it should be a piece of cake to find the right floor for you.
+Vinyl comes in a number of colors and styles.
+So it should be a piece of cake to find the right floor for you.

 Of course, this material has its downsides.
 If you have vinyl floors installed, there’s a fat chance that you’ll have exposed seams.
-Those seams can allow for dirt, moisture and debris to work into the subfloor if they aren’t properly adhered.
+Those seams can allow for dirt, moisture, and debris to work into the subfloor if they aren’t properly adhered to.
 This is especially true if you go for foam-backed vinyl floors.
 Vinyl is extremely slippery when wet, so going for a textured style should help to provide you with traction that will cut down on the chances of a nasty slip and fall.
-If you get the best grade of vinyl available, you could see 10 to 15 years of life out of it before the wear layer has disintegrated.
+If you get the best grade of vinyl available.
+You could see 10 to 15 years of life out of it before the wear layer has disintegrated.